soumendra/awesome-product-management/Sachin_Rekhi_on_Product_Management.md

 * Amazon:
     - At Amazon, our vision is to be Earth's most customer centric company;
         * On the webpage (http://www.amazon.in/, http://www.amazon.com/), in *About Us* section
-    - Pursuit of Growth over Profit
+    - Your margin is my profit.
-        * *Your margin is my profit.*
+        * Pursuit of Growth over Profit
         * Amazon didnot post profits for the longest time, choosing to pursue growth instead.

 More on Bezos